RedditRecs

 Reddit Icon

-RedTical • about 1 month ago
+RedTical • 3 months ago

 My Roborock has been great for me and it was about $700CAD so well within your budget.
 Vacuums, mops, all those things.
 The one I had before was a Deebot Ecovacs.
 It was $1000 CAD and a software nightmare.
 Cleaned well (not better than the Roborock though) but the software made me want to throw my phone everytime I used it because I had to remap almost every time I changed floors even though it can apparently save 3 maps.